 Der große Mythos „nach NRC bedarfsdeckend“ – Warum viele Hundefutter nicht halten, was sie versprechen

-The big myth “meets needs according to NRC” – Why many dog foods don’t keep their promises
+The great myth "NRC-compliant" - Why many dog foods don't deliver what they promise

 Introduction:

-Many dog owners blindly believe that a food "meets their needs" as soon as it bears the stamp "according to NRC guidelines."
+Many dog owners trust that a food is "NRC-compliant" as soon as it bears the "according to NRC guidelines" stamp.
 After all, that sounds like science and safety.
-But this is precisely where the first major fallacy lies.
-In this article, we dispel this myth and show what really matters if you want to feed your dog a healthy, species-appropriate diet.
+But this is exactly where the first big fallacy lies.
+In this article, we debunk the myth and show what really matters when you want to feed your dog a healthy and species-appropriate diet.

 What are NRC values anyway?

-Decades ago, the NRC (National Research Council) published nutritional recommendations for dogs.
-These are based on scientific studies conducted under laboratory conditions – with average, healthy dogs.
-The values indicate the minimum amount a dog needs to avoid developing nutritional deficiencies.
-Sounds reasonable at first, right?
-But that's exactly where the problem begins.
+Decades ago, the NRC (National Research Council) published nutrient recommendations for dogs.
+These are based on scientific studies conducted under laboratory conditions – with healthy, average dogs.
+The values indicate how much a dog minimally needs to avoid deficiency symptoms.
+Sounds reasonable, doesn't it?
+But this is exactly where the problem begins.

-Why NRC values are no guarantee of health
+Why NRC values are not a guarantee of health

 1. Every dog is unique

-A young, active dog has different needs than a senior dog with joint problems or a dog with allergies.
-The NRC value is only a rough guide—not an individual needs analysis.
+A young, active dog has different needs than a senior with joint problems or a dog with allergies.
+The NRC value is only a rough guide – not an individual needs analysis.

 2. Outdated research as a basis

-Much of the NRC data comes from studies that are decades old.
-New findings on intestinal health, micronutrients, fatty acids, or antioxidants are rarely incorporated.
-The modern understanding of dog health has long since changed.
+Many NRC data come from studies that are decades old.
+New insights into gut health, micronutrients, fatty acids, or antioxidant substances are barely incorporated.
+A modern understanding of dog health looks quite different.

 3. Minimum values vs. optimal values

-NRC values prevent deficiencies – but they don't ensure optimal health.
-A dog can "just about manage" for a long time even if it only receives the minimum.
-But vitality, healthy organs, and a strong immune system – all of this often requires significantly more than the NRC specifies.
+NRC values prevent deficiencies – but they do not ensure optimal health.
+A dog can "get by" for a long time, even if it only gets the minimum.
+But vitality, healthy organs, a strong immune system – all of this often requires significantly more than what NRC specifies.

 4. Losses due to processing

-Especially in dry food, many nutrients are lost due to high temperatures, long storage times, and oxidation.
-Everything looks fine on paper, but less ends up in the bowl.
+Especially with dry food, many nutrients are lost due to high temperatures, long storage, and oxidation.
+On paper, everything fits – less actually arrives in the bowl.

-5. Nutrients work together – NRC looks at them in isolation
+5. Nutrients work together – NRC considers them in isolation

 • Too much calcium blocks zinc absorption.

-• An overdose of copper puts a strain on the liver.
-A truly good food takes these factors into account – NRC doesn't.
+• Copper in overdose burdens the liver.
+A truly good food takes these connections into account – NRC does not.

-Why many ready-to-eat food manufacturers still love NRC
+Why many ready-made food manufacturers still love NRC

 Because it's easy.
-You meet the NRC minimum values, print "meets needs" on the package, and that's it.
-The fact that dogs struggle with dull coats, allergies, digestive problems, or joint pain is rarely associated with feeding.
-But that's exactly where the truth lies: Health begins in the bowl—not on the label.
+You meet the NRC minimum values, print "NRC-compliant" on the package – and you're done.
+The fact that dogs struggle with dull coats, allergies, digestive problems, or joint problems is rarely associated with feeding.
+But this is exactly where the truth begins: health starts in the bowl – not on the label.

 What dogs really need – the right way to species-appropriate nutrition

-1. Individual consideration – age, race, activity, health status
+1. Individual consideration – age, breed, activity, health status

-2. Fresh, high-quality ingredients – no waste products, no overheated feed ingredients
+2. Fresh, high-quality ingredients – no waste products, no overheated food components

-3. Variety instead of uniformity – variety in protein sources, vegetables and fats
+3. Variety instead of monotony – variety in protein sources, vegetables and fats

-4. Nutrient supply tailored to your needs – also through natural additives such as seaweed flour, rosehip or green lip mussel
+4. Needs-based nutrient supply – also through natural additives such as seaweed meal, rose hips or green-lipped mussel

-5. Regular blood tests – to detect deficiencies early
+5. Regular checks through blood tests – to identify possible deficiencies

 Conclusion:

-NRC values are a basis—but they are not the solution for a healthy and long dog life.
-Those who truly want to care for their dog's health don't rely on marketing promises, but actively address their dog's needs.
+NRC values are a foundation – but they are not the solution for a healthy and long dog life.
+Anyone who truly cares about their dog's health does not rely on marketing promises, but actively engages with their dog's needs.

-Dogs don’t need standard values – they need individually tailored, fresh and high-quality food.
+Dogs don't need standard values – they need individually adapted, fresh, and high-quality food.

 Back to blog